joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/controlling-sound-volume-and-panning.md

 While the sound plays, the `onEnterFrame()` method executes repeatedly.
 The `onEnterFrame()` method uses the `Math.sin()` function to generate a value between -1 and 1, a range that corresponds to the acceptable values of the `SoundTransform.pan` property.
-The SoundTransform object’s `pan` property is set to the new value, and then the channel’s `soundTransform` property is set to use the altered SoundTransform object.
+The SoundTransform object's `pan` property is set to the new value, and then the channel's `soundTransform` property is set to use the altered SoundTransform object.

 To run this example, replace the filename bigSound.mp3 with the name of a local